20k/20k.github.io/index.markdown

 layout: home
 ---

-There'll be content here as soon as i figure out how the internet works
+There'll be content here as soon as i figure out how the internet works.
+Rss available [here](https://20k.github.io/feed.xml)